Mohdmaazekram/Competitor-analysis-using-selenium/README.md

 Finally, I built a dynamic dashboard in **Looker Studio** connected to the **BigQuery** table.
 This dashboard provided real-time visualization and insights into **competitor pricing trends**, helping the business make informed pricing decisions and stay competitive in the market.

-This project showcases how automation and data engineering practices can be combined to create an end-to-end solution for data-driven strategy and decision-making.
+This project showcases how automation and data engineering practices can be combined to create an end-to-end solution for data-driven strategy and decision-making.<br><br>

+---

 **Instructions for Setting Up a Python Script with Task Scheduler**